How to Melt Chocolate

 A double boiler (or bain-marie) is simply one pot stacked on top of another.
 You place water in the lower pot and heat it to barely a simmer.
 The steam from the lower pot gently heats the upper pot where the chocolate is gradually melted.
 This method prevents the chocolate from burning.
 This double boiler or bain marie is the BEST because it has a ceramic bottom, which pretty much guarantees your chocolate won’t burn!
 It’s a good investment if you like to make custards and delicate sauces too.

 How to make a double boiler

-If you don’t have a double boiler set, it is very easy to make one.
+If you don’t have a double boiler, it is very easy to make one.
 Just add a bit of water to a sauce pan and place a heat resistant bowl on top so it is resting on the edges of the pan, but not touching the water.
 Heat water on low.
 Put chopped chocolate or chocolate chips in the bowl, stir often, and watch it melt.
 Remove bowl from the heat once the chocolate is melted to prevent burning.

 How to melt chocolate in microwave